-Everyday things that I find much more difficult to do in France (than the USA)
+Everyday things that I find much more difficult in France (than the USA)

 Am I just bad at life or are certain things more difficult to do in France?
 Ha, maybe I shouldn’t answer that.